123RF: History

-Subsequently, Inmagine Group has expanded by building new businesses such as Stockunlimited.com, Designs.net.
-In addition, the company also acquired TheHungryJPEG.com, Craftbundles.com, Pixlr.com, Vectr.com, and Storyandheart.com in 2017.

-In 2019, Inmagine had also consolidated and streamlined its offerings into three main products; 123RF, Pixlr, and Designs.ai, along with launching Pixlr Market (now Stock by Pixlr) and Pixlr Editor.
+In 2019, Inmagine consolidated and streamlined its offerings into three main products: 123RF, Pixlr, and Designs.ai.
+The launching of Pixlr Market (now Stock by Pixlr) and Pixlr Editor commences.

-That following year in 2020, the company launched its first artificial intelligence platform, Inmagine Brain.
-In November 2020, the company confirmed that it had been subject to a data breach, with 8.3 million customer records from the breach available for sale on the dark web.
+In 2020, the company launched its first artificial intelligence platform, Inmagine Brain.
+In November 2020, the company confirmed that it had been subject to a data breach, with 8.3 million customer records available for sale on the dark web.

-Through 123RF, Inmagine created a visual guide in 2021 to predict image search trends and colors that will be used throughout the year.
+Through 123RF, Inmagine created a visual guide in 2021 to predict image search trends.